Tech Stuff: Everyone Needs To Know About The 'Hello Pervert' Email Sextortion Scam

 Be smаrt.
 Stаy quiеt. Раy."

 Over the course of a few years, this is the second time I've received this type of message.
 The first time was a little worrisome, until rationale kicked in.
-I don't look at anything "disturbingly deviant" and, like Mark Zuckerberg, unless I'm in a meeting, my cameras are always covered.
+I don't look at anything "disturbingly deviant" and, like Mark Zuckerberg, unless I'm in a meeting, my cameras are covered.

-I didn't win this Emmy; someone else did for something really awesome. ![]() | Hello, again, from Justin, your author.
+I borrowed this Emmy. ![]() | Hello, again, from Justin, your author.
 These posts always require a lot of time and effort to assemble.
 If this page was helpful, please consider supporting this site by donating any amount (the average is $5) via PayPal:

 ...or you can Buy Me a Coffee.
 A huge "thank you" goes out to those who have already contributed! |